 I’m a chubby, ginger, red-faced, nine-year-old and I’m being bullied by a girl in my class.
 She’s one year older than me.
 We’re such a small primary school that we have three years in the same class.
-It’s very upsetting.
 My sister and I have been moved to this school because I was bullied in my last school too.
-I guess my quiet nature and inability to stick up for myself made me an easy target for bullying.
+I guess my quiet nature and inability to stick up for myself makes me an easy target for bullies.

 Those words have stuck with me.
 And the message I received that day, I carried into adulthood.
-Because what those words told me was that I was ‘less than’ other people and ‘it’s ok for someone who’s more privileged and powerful than me to treat me as they choose to’.
-It must be wrong for me to expect more if my teacher who I looked up to would allow this.
+Because what those words told me was that I was ‘less than’ other people.
+That it’s okay for someone who happens to be more privileged and powerful than me to treat me as they choose to.
+It must be wrong for me to expect more if my teacher who I looked up to would allow this, right?

 I don’t remember ever speaking up about bullying after that.
-Who am I to expect help?
-I endured crap treatment from some of my peers, my so-called friends and colleagues, because they were ‘more than’ me.
+Who am I to ask for help?
+Over many years, I endured crap treatment from some of my peers, my so-called friends and colleagues, because I believed I was ‘less than’ them and I felt like I didn’t have the right to speak up for myself.
 In fact, everyone was ‘more than’ me in my eyes.
 I could barely even recognise the hurtful words, laughter, shoving and tripping as bullying or wrong.
-I just felt it was true and I deserved it because I wasn’t good enough.
+I just felt it was true and I deserved it.
 I kept quiet and small, hoping to minimise it.

 Yes, it is true that I have come a long way.
 I have climbed out of a deep, dark hole to get to where I am today.
-I am grateful to have met some truly wonderful souls in my time who have reached down into that hole, whispering words of encouragement as they passed me tools and took my hand, guiding me towards the light.
-Others have started to fill that hole with rocks and mud, knocking me to the floor and burying me alive.
+There were people who threw rocks and mud at me, knocking me to the floor and burying me alive.
+But there were also some truly wonderful souls who I am grateful to have met in my time, who have reached down into that hole whispering words of encouragement as they passed me tools and took my hand, guiding me towards the light.

 As a wiser me, I realise the significance of the missed opportunity he had to send me a different message.
 It was not my nine-year-old self’s job to teach herself that she was worthy, good enough and of equal value to her peers, regardless of their status or hers.
 That was the job of the respected adults in her life.
 For these important life lessons left untaught, this became my job as an adult.
 This wisdom left unlearned would have kept me distressed, deep down in that dreadful hole.

-Of course, I appreciate recognition of my career achievements but I do not want congratulating for an apparent ‘transformation’ of self.
-What I appreciate more is recognition of the slow and painful growth into the light and I respect acknowledgement of the part individuals have played.
-Every achievement in my life has only been possible because I unravelled the unkind messages and unlearned the flawed beliefs I carried with me, replacing them with lessons of personal value, worthiness and self-compassion.
+While I appreciate recognition of my achievements, I do not want congratulating for an apparent ‘transformation’ of self.
+It has been slow and painful growth for me to realise that I am not the lowly person I was told I was.
+I am enough.
+I have been delicately unravelling the unkind messages and unlearning the flawed beliefs I carried with me, replacing them with lessons of personal value, worthiness and self-compassion.